rogervrodriguesDD/dash-process-capability-ppk-norm-dist/README.md

 |   |   |
 |   |   └── local     <- Configuration files with sensible informations (as credentials, for example)
 |   |
-|   ├── data          <- Files related functions or classes to generate or load data
+|   ├── data          <- Files related to functions or classes to generate or load data
 |   |
 |   ├── logs          <- Files related to logging functions
 |   |
 |   ├── process_capability_index  <- Files related functions used to calculate the capability indices
 |   |
-|   ├── visualization <- Files related functions or classes to generate the figures
+|   ├── visualization <- Files related to functions or classes to generate the figures
 |   |
 |   └── app.py         <- Main file of the application, which has the execution function
 |